SmrutiDesai1812/Global-Superstore-Business-Performance-Analysis/README.md

 * **$108.42K in profit**
 * **14.94% profit margin**

-The **Central region** recorded the lowest profit margin at **7.92%**, highlighting a profitability gap across regions.
+The **Central region** recorded the lowest profit margin at **7.92%**.

 ---

-## 🗺️ State & City Performance
+## 🗺️ State Performance

 **California** generated the highest sales at **$457.69K**, followed by **New York at $310.88K**.

+However, sales volume did not always translate into profitability.

-However, several states generated negative profit, including:
+Several states generated negative profit, including:

 * Texas
 * Pennsylvania